BoomSoftware/system-time-updater/README.md

 # system-time-updater

 Updates system time using a given timestamp.
-W zależności od platformy wymaga odpowiednich uprawnień.
+Depending on the platform, it requires appropriate permissions.
+Both timestamps with and without milliseconds are valid.

 <br>